richafnu/Viva/Viva/glint/setup/set-up-distribution-lists.md

    :::image type="content" source="../../media/glint/setup/distro-list-add-new.png" alt-text="Screenshot of Distribution List setup steps.":::

-1. Add a unique name to the list to replace the "Untitled Distribution List..." default name.
+1. To replace the "Untitled Distribution List...," add a unique name to the list default name.
 If another list already uses that name, an error message appears.

 ## Add users to a Distribution List